aerogear/aerogear.org/_posts/2015-04-20-feedhenry-push-templates.md

 ![console](/img/news/2015-04-20-feedhenry-push-templates/8.png)

-Last but not least the mobile client has a file called `push-config.json` you'll need to update the `Variant ID` and `Variant Secret` for each platform, so that it can receive messages.
+Last but not least the mobile client has a file called `push-config.json` you'll need to update the `Variant ID` and `Variant Secret` and for android also the projectID for each platform, so that it can receive messages.
 Register for a specific category and see messages arrive when you send them from the console.

 ![mobile app received notification](/img/news/2015-04-20-feedhenry-push-templates/9.png)